-- 1. file pendulum.m which should contain both well-commented functions, - 2. a report file solution.pdf which contains the necessary derivations and answers to questions.
+- 1. files pendulum.m and onTarget.m, which should be well-commented and contain at least one test, - 2. a report file solution.pdf which contains the necessary derivations and answers to questions.

 While you can discuss solutions of the problems with your colleagues, the programs and report must be your own creation.
-You can (and must) use all relevant functions from the problem sessions.
+You can use all Octave functions from problem sessions (eg. rk4.m and one of dnewton.m, secant.m or broyden.m).